 (Please note that the following questions and answers are for reference only and are not a comprehensive list of regulations.
 Local laws and regulations are constantly changing, and different cities, counties, and private property owners have differing droning rules.
-Please double check with local authorities or property if you have any doubts about flying your drone in a certain area.
+Please double check with Taiwan's Civil Aviation Bureau, local authorities, national parks, or property owners if you have any doubts about flying your drone in a certain area.

 Flying a drone (quadcopter, RC helicopter, remote UAV etc.) in Taiwan can be fun, safe, and positively impact the community if you do it right.
 For some of our own drone videos in Taiwan, check out the video below, as well as my drone playlist on Youtube, and don't forget to subscribe to our Youtube Channel here.